Feature #156

 Letsencrypt is a great solution.
 Openvidu's docs suggest that it can use letsencrypt simply by enabling it and making sure the proper ports are open to the world.
 If we could do the same in vrspace, that would make it much simpler to keep the tls connections up from the user all the way to the service, encrypting the back-channel traffic as much as the public.

-Updated by Josip Almasi about 2 years ago
+Updated by Josip Almasi over 2 years ago

 Nate Lager wrote: